-Dr. John Alexander MacGregor was born in May of 1872 in Middleville, Lanark County.
+Dr. John Alexander MacGregor was born on the 5th of May, 1872 in Middleville, Lanark County.
 He was the first born child of Alexander MacGregor and the former Elizabeth Robertson.
 His younger siblings included; Robert, William, Lizzie, Maggie and Albert.
-According to the 1891 census, the MacGregor family was living in the City of London and Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.
+According to the 1891 census, the MacGregor family was living in the City of London.
+Further it was recorded that Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.

 After their marriage, Dr. and Mrs. MacGregor moved to Lincoln Twp., Kearney Co. in Nebraska USA.
 Their first child, Langford Stewart MacGregor was born in Nebraska in 1901.
 By 1905, the MacGregor family had moved to London, Ontario.
 A son, John Alexander MacGregor was born in London, on the 29th of July, 1905.

 Dr. and Mrs. MacGregor purchased a home in London, located at 496 Waterloo Street.
 This beautiful home has since been designated as a Heritage Home.
 Dr. MacGregor taught medicine at the University of Western Ontario.